What to Do If You’re Injured in a Car Accident While Working in Illinois Work-related car accidents are common. Between...

 Comparative negligence laws help determine how the parties directly involved in an accident will share responsibility for damages.
 A case that follows the comparative fault system will often have an insured party as the first party and the claimant as the third party.

+Can both drivers be at fault in Illinois?
 If both parties are at fault for the accident, the comparative negligence rule will help determine who will claim compensation for the losses.
 It also dictates how much will be pursued as compensation.
 Illinois is among the few states with modified comparative negligence rules.

 Under the Illinois modified comparative negligence rule, you can only claim damages if your fault is 50% or less.
 You will not receive compensation if the court finds you 51% or more at fault.